hyperledger/fabric/docs/source/msp.rst

 6. a folder ``keystore`` to include a PEM file with the node's signing key
 7. a folder ``signcerts`` to include a PEM file with the node's X.509 certificate
+8. (optional) a folder ``tlscacerts`` to include PEM files each corresponding to a TLS root CA's certificate
+9. (optional) a folder ``tlsintermediatecerts`` to include PEM files each corresponding to an intermediate TLS CA's certificate

 In the configuration file of the node (core.yaml file for the peer, and orderer.yaml for the orderer), one needs to specify the path to the